Welcome to today's edition of the Rush 24-7 podcast.

 I think she still thinks that she's God's gift of food.

-I think she still thinks that she was doing a very altruistic, very compassionate humanitarian thing.
+I think she still thinks that she was doing a very altruistic, very compassionate, humanitarian thing.

-Where are you gonna get the money?
+Where are you going to get the money?

 You're in debt.